October 30, 2012

 Neutral, understated rooms have polished wooden floors with occasional flashes of bold colour.
 They are all generously proportioned and quietly luxurious, with Bose sound systems and ample space for working and entertaining.
 All the views are good but the Deluxe rooms and suites have the most expansive sea views for drinking in the amazing Mumbai sunsets.

 Dome – the rooftop sky bar which overlooks the sea – sits up on the 8th floor.
 The informal alfresco venue serves international grilled dishes in addition to a great cocktail menu, premium wines and cigars.
-Other restaurants include the cosy Mediterranean-inspired Corleone and the inspired Thai flavours and sultry low-lit decor of Koh by Ian Kittichai.
+Other dining options include the cosy and modern Long & Short Gastrobar and the longstanding, highly regarded Indian restaurant Kebab Korner, established in 1971.

 Intercontinental Marine Drive, 135 Marine Drive, Mumbai – 400 020

-Set within a blossoming commercial district, this Swedish design chain’s Mumbai hotel is the sister property to its Bangalore namesake.
-Its proximity to shopping malls, bars, coffee shops, restaurants and leading Bollywood studios makes it popular with young entrepreneurs, actors and tastemakers, who are lured by its clean minimalist style, in-room spa treatments, non-extortionate rates and gadget filled rooms (iPad, games consoles).
+Set within a blossoming commercial district, this Swedish design chain’s Mumbai hotel is a sister property to its original Bangalore namesake.
+Its proximity to shopping malls, bars, coffee shops, restaurants and leading Bollywood studios makes it popular with young entrepreneurs, actors and tastemakers, who are drawn by its clean minimalist style, in-room spa treatments, non-extortionate rates and gadget filled rooms (iPads, games consoles).
 Unsurprisingly, it attracts a loyal following and a lot of repeat guests.

-Despite its relatively small size (22 superior rooms, 6 deluxe and 1 suite), Svenska boasts a good selection of places to eat, including the triple-themed Mesa, a bistro, deli and spa serving an all-day menu of bistro classics, baked goods, cocktails and snacks; gourmet Indian cuisine at alfresco rooftop restaurant and bar Soul; plus the multi award-winning Spanish-inspired Miro which features a live interactive kitchen.
+Despite its relatively small size (22 superior rooms, 6 deluxe and 1 suite), Svenska boasts a good selection of places to eat, including the triple-themed Mesa, a bistro, deli and spa serving an all-day menu of bistro classics, baked goods, cocktails and snacks; gourmet Indian cuisine at alfresco rooftop restaurant and bar Soul Sky Lounge; plus the multi award-winning Spanish-inspired Miro which features a live interactive kitchen.